coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 Requires at least: 4.9.7
 Requires PHP: 5.6.20
 Tested up to: 5.7
-Stable tag: 2.5.3
+Stable tag: 2.5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PubishPress Revisions gives you control over updating published content.
+PublishPress Revisions gives you control over updating published content.
 Users can submit revisions.
 You can approve or reject them.

 == Description ==

-PubishPress Revisions gives you control over updating published content.
+PublishPress Revisions gives you control over updating published content.
 Users can submit revisions.
 You can approve or reject them.

 Your users can update posts using the normal WordPress editor, but their changes will not be published automatically.
 Instead, the changes are stored as a revision that can be approved, rejected or scheduled.
 PublishPress Revisions works with the familiar WordPress interface, including Gutenberg and the Classic Editor.